santanupattanayak/santanupattanayak.github.io/_posts/2025-08-02-Alignment-and-Reinforcement-Learning-Human-Feedback-in-LLMs.md

 ## Introduction <a name="introduction"></a>

 Alignment represents a shift from traditional likelihood-based training.
-Rather than simply maximizing the probability of the next token, alignment focuses on steering a language model’s outputs toward human values, preferences, and intended goals.
-This approach is essential for mitigating issues such as harmful content, logical inconsistencies, and hallucinations—challenges that next-token prediction alone does not address or prevent.
+Rather than simply maximizing the probability of the next token, **alignment focuses on steering a language model’s outputs toward human values, preferences, and intended goals**.
+This approach is essential for mitigating issues such as **harmful content, logical inconsistencies, and hallucinations—challenges that next-token prediction alone does not address or prevent**.
 Alignment is mostly done with Reinforcement learning under the tag of Reinforcement Learning with Human Feedback (RLHF).
 The most commonly form of RLHF methods used are:
 1. Proximal Policy Optimization(PPO)
 2. Direct Preference Optimization(DPO)